 One of the required integration points is accounting.
-The EGI Cloud Federation employs APEL framework with extended accounting records.
+The EGI Cloud Federation employs the APEL framework with extended accounting records.
 Every Resource Provider is required to install the APEL SSM client and OpenNebula accounting script.
-As with the previous cases, installation and configuration details are available online on GitHub and in the FCTF wiki.
+As with the previous cases, installation and configuration details are available online on GitHub and the Wiki24